Removing digital pests and vermin.

 Look for the item by name.
 Sometimes this can be tricky, as some applications intentionally use obscure names to make them more difficult to remove.
 The well-behaved items we’re looking for here should be relatively clear.
 Look for names including the words “toolbar” or “extension”, in particular, as those are some of the browser-behavior-altering pests often putting us in this scenario.

 Click on the item you want to uninstall and click Uninstall when it appears.

 We’ll do the next steps even if it appeared to work, because in many cases there will be traces left over.
-Sometimes those traces even cause the PUP to be reinstalled.
+Sometimes those traces can reinstall the PUP.

 Important: The free version is, at first, a free trial of their paid version.
 It will nag you to register/upgrade/license the product.
 You do not need to do so.
 Simply use the product as described here.
-After a period of time (two weeks as this is written) the trial will revert to the purely free version, with some nags remaining, but it will keep working.
+After a period of time (two weeks, at this writing) the trial will revert to the purely free version.
+It may continue to nag you, but it will keep working.

-Run the program, if it hasn’t started automaticalluy, and click Scan to perform a scan.
+Run the program, if it hasn’t started automatically, and click Scan to perform a scan.

 The Malwarebytes scan may take a while.